====================================================

 I will take no more of your precious time.
 My ceremony will end here with John Lennon’s best song, “Imagine”.
 Thankyou, and farewell.

-Imagine there’s no heaven ~
+there’s no heaven ~

 It’s easy if you try ~